Trio Wins Economics Nobel For Work On Wealth Inequality - UrduPoint

 Speaking via telephone from Athens as the award was announced in Stockholm, Acemoglu said that the economies of "countries that democratise, starting from a non-democratic regime" grow faster than non-democratic regimes.

+Johnson said there were no quick fixes for those countries that lag behind.

+"So much of that poverty is unfortunately the result of long standing institutional arrangements, political and economic.
+So there are some very big burdens to overcome," he said in an interview with the Nobel Foundation.

-Acemoglu, the author of several best-sellers including "Why Nations Fail: The Origins of Power, Prosperity, and Poverty", was considered a top name for the prize this year.
+Acemoglu, who was considered a top contender for the prize, is the author of several best-sellers, including "Why Nations Fail: The Origins of Power, Prosperity, and Poverty" -- which he co-wrote with Robinson.

-The economics prize wraps up this year's Nobel season, which honoured achievements in artificial intelligence for the physics and chemistry prizes, while the Peace Prize went to Japanese group Nihon Hidankyo, committed to fighting nuclear weapons.

-South Korea's Han Kang won the literature prize -- the only woman laureate this year -- while the medicine prize lauded discoveries in understanding gene regulation.
+Johnson and Acemoglu later co-authored "Power and Progress: Our Thousand-Year Struggle Over Technology and Prosperity," published in 2023.

 The Nobel Prizes consist of a diploma, a gold medal and a $1 million reward and winners will receive their awards at ceremonies in Stockholm and Oslo on December 10, the anniversary of the 1896 death of scientist and prize creator Alfred Nobel.